haroldrubio/autoregkd/README.md

 Initialize additional schedulers into the `create_optimizer_and_scheduler` function of `CustomTrainer` and step them in the `train` function. \
 Learn with a new loss by changing the `compute_loss` function.
 ### Creating new BART architectures
 Use the encoder/decoder BART layers in `custom_bart.py` to create new encoders/decoders.
-Then, create a subclass of `BartModel` and override the existing encoder/decoder.
+Then, drop in the decoder/encoder into a BART model (BartForConditionalGeneration, BartForQuestionAnswering, etc.)